michaelalex94536/GRCProjects/README.md

 # GRCProjects

 ## GRC projects I've put together
 ### Developed and tested using GNU Radio Companion 3.10.1.1 on a Linux system using Ubuntu 22.04.2 LTS.
 Most of the projects require the use of an RTL-SDR dongle (or equivalent) for capturing signals from the air.
-Each project description gives more details.
+Each project description below gives more details.
 Each folder contains a project with a *.grc file, a corresponding *.py file, and a *.pdf file that shows the project blocks layout.
 The only file one really needs is the *.grc file.
 Some folders might contain multiple, related projects.

-## Project descriptions
+### Project descriptions

 #### DTMF_generator
 The "DTMF_generator" project generates DTMF (Touch-Tone) signals, displays them in the time and frequency domains, and plays the Touch-Tones using the PC speaker.
 No external hardware required.
 This flowgraph is just a gentle introduction to GNU Radio Companion basics.